ageeknamedslickback/nia-landing-page/README.md

 # nia-landing-page

-Lean, static Nia. landing page
+This is a lean landing page for a product/start up called Nia.